Click Here: https://docs.google.com/open?id=0B88rlJ4p_859dVF4X0NvNEJTa0tQWFBYbFdnRktQdw

 2. In 2009-2010 discussions about the C-123 toxicity and plans to destroy the airplanes, didn't Al Young and AMFC officials arrange manage the event to prevent veterans who'd already been exposed from finding out about the dioxin problem, and the need to make sure those veterans wouldn't then get VA benefits - and didn't the officials discuss the fact that the veterans were indeed eligible for VA benefits because of the airplane's dioxin toxicity? answer: yes.

-4. And isn't it a fact that once our aircrews and ground personnel learned about the contamination the airplanes were suddenly not toxic after all?
+3. Why the heck did the USAF take action in 2010 to prevent already-exposed veterans from being able to get VA medical care? answer: anybody's guess but probably fear of publicity and blame for wrong decisions.
+This is what happens when military and civil service folks act without considering the impact on their personal honor and the broader good of the service.4.
+And isn't it a fact that once our aircrews and ground personnel learned about the contamination the airplanes were suddenly not toxic after all?
 And already destroy??
 Miracles?
 Or merely VA budget policy? answer: what do you think?

 Hiç yorum yok: